apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Other_Tools
 -----------
-This is folder other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
+This is a folder other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
 Most users won't need any of these tools.

 B&N_Download_Helper
 A Javascript to enable a download button at the B&N website for ebooks that normally won't download to your PC.
 Another one only for the adventurous.

 DRM_Key_Scripts
-This folder contains python scripts that create or extract encryption keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs and Kindle for Mac/PC ebooks.
+This folder contains python scripts that create or extract or fetch encryption keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs, Kindle for Mac/PC and Kindle for Android ebooks.

 Kindle_for_Android_Patches
 Definitely only for the adventurous, this folder contains information on how to modify the Kindel for Android app to b able to get a PID for use with the other Kindle tools (DeDRM apps and calibre plugin).